‘It was just elation’: Tribes in Washington celebrate name change in other Washington

 In 2012, the Washington State Board of Education passed its own resolution urging school districts to discontinue the use of Native American mascots, but fell short of forcing teams to change their teams’ name.

-With Port Townsend changing their mascot from the Redskins to the Redhawks in 2013, there is still one high school in our state (and fewer than 100 in the country) whose sports teams are still named Redskins.
+With Port Townsend changing its mascot from the Redskins to the Redhawks in 2013, there is still one high school in our state (and fewer than 100 in the country) whose sports teams are still named Redskins.

 It’s Wellpinit High School, which serves the Spokane Tribe of Indians and whose student body is majority Native Americans.
-Wellpinit, located north of Spokane, has clung to the name for over 100 years, citing pride and tradition.
+Wellpinit, located north of Spokane, has clung to the name for more than 100 years, citing pride and tradition.

 It’s consistent with a famous poll by The Washington Post in 2016 that showed nine in 10 Native Americans weren’t offended by the Redskins name.

 The methodology of that poll (which queried 504 people who self-identified as Native American; the U.S. has an estimated 6.7 million Native Americans) has come under question.
-But it’s worth asking, if Native Americans aren’t offended by the name, why should anyone else be?
+But it’s worth asking: If Native Americans aren’t offended by the name, why should anyone else be?
 I got a lot of thoughtful answers to that question.

 “We don’t have 100 percent consensus among all Native Americans, and who am I to say what’s right for one or wrong for the other?’’ said Bean of the Puyallup Tribe.